 “Respondent” means the person or persons against whom a disciplinary complaint is made or disciplinary proceedings are brought or intended to be brought under the terms of these Rules; “Rules of the Sport” means these Rules and any other rules, bye-laws, codes of practice or regulations issued or adopted by SSL or any other rules binding on any Member or Person under the auspices of SSL or any rules, bye-laws or regulations issued or adopted by the World Governing Body; “SSL” means Scottish Squash Limited, a company incorporated in Scotland (Company Number: SC198965) and having its registered office at Caledonia House, 1 Redheughs Rigg, South Gyle, Edinburgh EH12 9DQ to which these Rules apply; “Sport” means the sports of Squash and Racketball of which SSL is the Scottish Governing Body; “UK Governing Body” means the UK governing body of the Sport (if any); “World Governing Body” means the World Squash Federation (WSF) or any subsequent world governing body of the Sport (if any).

-Notice of a Disciplinary Matter 1 Any person wishing to raise a matter under these Rules shall submit to the Chairman a written notice (referred to as the “Notice”): 2 That Notice shall, as far as possible include the names, addresses and relevant contact details of all parties relating to the disciplinary matter and notification if any person involved is under the age of 18; 2.3 The Notice shall also include a statement describing the nature and circumstances of the dispute or disciplinary matter; 24 The Notice shall also include, where appropriate, copies of all documents upon which the person is relying or relevant to the disciplinary matter; and 2.5 confirmation of the Rules of the Sport (if any) that have allegedly been breached or confirmation that the act or practice may bring the Sport or SSL into disrepute.
+Notice of a Disciplinary Matter 1 Any person wishing to raise a matter under these Rules shall submit to the Chairman a written notice (referred to as the “Notice”): 2 That Notice shall, as far as possible, include the names, addresses and relevant contact details of all parties relating to the disciplinary matter and notification if any person involved is under the age of 18; 2.3 The Notice shall also include a statement describing the nature and circumstances of the dispute or disciplinary matter; 24 The Notice shall also include, where appropriate, copies of all documents upon which the person is relying or relevant to the disciplinary matter; and 2.5 confirmation of the Rules of the Sport (if any) that have allegedly been breached or confirmation that the act or practice may bring the Sport or SSL into disrepute.

 Administration of Complaints